-The key idea of a std::atomic_thread_fence is, to establish synchronization and ordering constraints between threads without an atomic operation.
+The key idea of a std::atomic_thread_fence is, to establish synchronisation and ordering constraints between threads without an atomic operation.

 std::atomic_thread_fence are simply called fences or memory barriers.
 So you get immediately the idea, what a std::atomic_thread_fence is all about.

-A std::atomic_thread_fence prevents, that specific operations can overcome a memory barrier.
+A std::atomic_thread_fence prevents, specific operations can overcome a memory barrier.

 But what does that mean?
 Specific operations, which can not overcome a memory barrier.
 What kind of operations?
 From a bird's perspective, we have two kinds of operations: Read and write or load and store.
 So the expression if(resultRead) return result is a load, followed by a store operation.